vsoch/brainart/README.md

 ### Color Lookup Tables
-The default package comes with two lookup tables, each of which are somewhat limited as they are generated from matplotlib color maps.
-(Contributions of skin tones would be greatly appreciated!)
-For an example of how to generate a set of image data for the package, see [example/make_mosaic.py](example/make_mosaic.py).
-Currently, choice of a color lookup table just means choosing a black or white background.
+The default package comes with two lookup tables, which are generated from a combination of matplotlib color maps (for the brains with multiple colors) and single hex values (the single colored brains for colors not well represented in matplotlib).
+To see how to generate a set of image data for the package, see [example/make_mosaic.py](example/make_mosaic.py).
+Currently, choice of a color lookup table just means choosing a black or white background, and in the future could be extended to color schemes or different brain orientations.
 The way to specify this:

      brainart --input /home/vanessa/Desktop/roman.jpg --color-lookup black

 Where the options are `black` `white`.

-I should probably make an option for black and white images, but I haven't done that yet.
+### Selection Value N
+By default, the algorithm randomly selects from the top N sorted images with color value similar to the pixel in your image.
+You can imagine this means there is a tradeoff - larger values of N mean more variation in both color and brain images.
+You can adjust this value:

+      brainart --input /home/vanessa/Desktop/roman.jpg --N 100

-### Similarity Threshold
+### Sampling Rate
-By default, the similarity threshold is 0.9, meaning that a random image is selected from the lookup with average color of the brain above the threshold in that similarity (pearson's R).
-If you want to adjust that value:
+You can also modify the sampling rate to produce smaller images.
+The default is every 15 pixels, which seems to generally produce a good result.
+To change this:

-      brainart --input /home/vanessa/Desktop/roman.jpg --threshold 0.8
+      brainart --input /home/vanessa/Desktop/roman.jpg --sample 100

-as in the case that the result set is empty (meaning the lookup does not have a good color match) a random image is selected, and this can reduce the quality of your result.

 ### Gallery